Nonprofit Organizational Development

 The Minnesota Council of Nonprofits is the largest statewide association of nonprofits in the country.
 With over 2,100 member nonprofit organizations and 230 businesses as members throughout Minnesota, it is the premier place for nonprofit managers, volunteers and businesses serving nonprofits to come together under the umbrella of a statewide association of nonprofits.

-These recently merged organizations fuel the impact and effectiveness of nonprofits with guidance, expertise, and capital.
+The Nonprofits Assitance Fund and MAP for Nonprofits recently merged to create Propel Nonprofits.
+Propel Nonprofits fuels the impact and effectiveness of nonprofits with guidance, expertise, and capital.

 Over 800 members strong, MAVA is the largest professional membership association for leaders of volunteers in the state of Minnesota.
 It is an alliance of individuals and networks dedicated to providing support and resources to those who lead volunteers.